vishnuprakash4-dev/ChatApplication/README.md

 # 📱 ChatApplication (Android - Java + Firebase)

 An internal chat application designed specifically for company employees to communicate and share updates within their teams.
-It supports one‑on‑one messaging, group chats, and real‑time updates, fostering team collaboration and streamlined internal communication :contentReference[oaicite:1]{index=1}.
+It supports one‑on‑one messaging, group chats, and real‑time updates, fostering team collaboration and streamlined internal communication.

 ---